University College, Toronto: Revitalization

-The historic University College building is currently undergoing a major revitalization, which will return the College library to its original location at the front of the building.
-The revitalization began in January 2018 and will improve the accessibility of the building once complete.
-Important highlights of the revitalization include the relocation of the library to the East Hall, a new reading room in the West Hall, a conference centre in Croft Chapter House, and a cafe located on the third floor of the building.
+The historic University College building underwent a major revitalization beginning in January 2018.
+The revitalization project included: improving the accessibility of the building, relocating the library to its original location in the East Hall, transforming the West Hall into a new event space called the Clark Reading Room, creating a conference centre in Croft Chapter House, and introducing a café called the Owlery located on the third floor outside of the Library.

+University of Toronto Art Centre

+The University of Toronto Art Centre, part of the university's art museum, is located in the Laidlaw Wing of University College's main building.
+It was opened in 1996 and houses the UC Art Collection which dates back to as early as the 19th century.

 Academics

 The University College Council is the college's governing body, overseeing administrative, budgetary and academic matters.
 The principal, in addition to chairing the College Council, serves as the chief executive of the college.
 Student are represented on the College Council by the leaders of the Literary and Athletic Society and eight additional students.

 University College houses several academic programs within the University of Toronto, further varied by major, minor and specialist concentrations, including Canadian studies, cognitive science, drama, health studies, and sexual diversity studies.
 The college houses a number of visiting fellows who take residence and office at the college.

 University College hosts five sets of annual public lecture series.
 The Alexander Lectures, founded in 1928 and named for English professor W.J.
 Alexander, focuses on literature over four successive lectures.
 The Graham Lectures, established in 1930, explores scientific topics from astronomy to zoology in a non-technical manner.
 The F.E.L.
 Priestley Memorial Lectures in the History of Ideas are interdisciplinary, encompassing topics in social science and humanities such as literature, economics, history, geography, philosophy, theology, science, political science, as well as applied fields such as business, law, and medicine.
 The Stubbs Lecture, founded in 1988, focuses on Greek, Latin, or English literature.
 The Teetzel Lectures concentrates on art and architecture over three successive days.

-The Laidlaw Library is the main library of University College.
-Although the college had a general-interest library before the fire of 1890, the modern Laidlaw Library is specialized in subjects related to the college's in-house academic programs in the humanities and social sciences.
-It comprises a main collection of 35,000 volumes and secondary collections in literature and poetry.
+The Laidlaw Library was the main library of University College from the 1960s until the College's Revitalization project in 2018.
+The library has since moved back to its original location in the East Hall where the library was housed until the fire of 1890.
+The modern University College Library specialized in subjects related to the college's in-house academic programs in the humanities and social sciences.
+It comprises a main collection of over 20,000 volumes, including the Avie Bennett Collection and the Al Purdy Collection.